Baluka0413/PyPlayer/README.md

 - [TND | The Nebula Devs](https://discord.gg/hRNAeNsR)
 - You

-Additonal information
+\# Additional information

+\*\*\*

-I am also a beginner DJ, Listen to my songs on [SoundCloud!](https://on.soundcloud.com/CxMxfFqiiucMoFPQ7) Thank you for using PyPlayer, or even just viewing helps.
+I am also a beginner **DJ**, Listen to my songs on [SoundCloud!](https://on.soundcloud.com/CxMxfFqiiucMoFPQ7) Thank you for using PyPlayer, or even just viewing helps.
 This software is NOT final.
 Everythings gonna be better, just be patient.